Enthusiasts of electric bicycles are increasing daily for more reasons than one.

 Are Electric Bicycles Dangerous for Seniors?

 As mentioned above, electric bicycles are as safe as regular bicycles, depending on the operator.
 Therefore, as long as seniors are careful with their bike operations, they have nothing to worry about.
-Furthermore, there are currently e-bikes manufactured for elderly or senior people.
+Furthermore, there are currently e-bikes manufactured for the elderly or senior people.
 This is because they are more comfortable and easier to operate.

 So what should you do to ensure your and other people’s safety while operating an e-bike?
 Mmh, let’s get started.